Striving for Sanity in an Incompatible World

 Why do I continue to spend my days wasting away in the drudgery for cubicle-land?
 Can I learn to be content with the unknown and break those chains?
 There will always be another job to go to if I stop working for now, maybe not engineering, but a job that can pay the bills.
 (Yeah, I have great privilege, but I’ve also built up an robust professional network.
 And I live quite frugally.)
 Here’s to hoping 2017 (or maybe 2018) is the year I grab life by the horns and pursue my dreams.

-With Mr. Kiwi not seeking early retirement and us being ~1/3 of the way to FI, he is pushing the I quit and see where that takes us.
+With Mr. Kiwi not seeking the early retirement side of financial independence early retirement (FIRE) and us being ~1/3 of the way to FI, he is pushing that I quit and see where that takes us.
 I can take the time to care for our pack, our home, and our purpose.
-He makes more than enough for us to live and still save a little (ah but significantly less than half our income!).
+He makes enough for us to live and still save a little (ah but significantly less than half our income!).

-Scared an unsure, I can’t quite take the leap and see where I land.
+Scared and unsure, I can’t quite take the leap and see where I land.
 I hope that soon I’m ready to find happiness and counter the norms.

 What would you do if you quit pre-FI?
 How do you spend your days at work, am I the only one dreaming all this up inside my little box?